Did you ever ask yourself how to minimize scars?

 One such study was made by the University of Miami, Department of Dermatology, that involved a patient who had went through skin cancer removal.

-When Vitamin E was administered to the patient, results showed that it did not have any positive impact to the wound healing process.
+When vitamin E was administered to the patient, results showed that it did not have any positive impact on the wound healing process.

 The key is to provide the gentlest care and treatment during the entire healing process so that the wound heals to the best of its ability.

-It is also important to add that one of the best ways on how to minimize scars is knowing when to treat the wound at home and when is the right time to see a doctor for specialized care.
+It is also important to add that one of the best ways on how to minimize scars is knowing when to treat the wound at home and when it is the right time to see a doctor for specialized care.